rjlafazan/burger/README.md

 # Burger

-The burger application lets users devour pre-made burgers or add their own burgers to be devoured later or devoured immediately.
+The burger application is a fullstack app that lets users devour pre-made burgers or add their own burgers to be devoured later or devoured immediately.

 The app is deployed to Heroku at the following link: